frankross/infra/docs/deployment_readme.md

 We maintain a file named `sha_number.yml` in which we specify the sha number of code which will be deployed on the servers.
 Production and staging have separate entries.
 When we trigger staging deployment it picks up the latest commit from branch specified and writes that to sha_number.yml file.
-Then it uploads it to s3 bucket emami-ci-packages.
+Then it uploads it to s3 bucket emami-ci-packages-2.

 #### Chef-client run for app servers